0xflotus/clepsydra/README.md

    deterministic and must have deterministic _read and write sets_.
 If they cannot have their read and write sets statically computed (eg. if they rely on the data to decide read and write set) you have to build slightly awkward multi-phase txns.
-The term in the literature is "reconnaisance queries".
+The term in the literature is "reconnaissance queries".

 ### Reference